galaxyproject/tools-iuc/tools/scater/README.md

 # Wrappers for Scater

-This code wraps a number of [scater](https://bioconductor.org/packages/release/bioc/html/scater.html) functions as Galaxy wrappers.
+This code wraps a number of [scater](https://bioconductor.org/packages/release/bioc/html/scater.html) and [scuttle](https://bioconductor.org/packages/3.13/bioc/html/scuttle.html) functions as Galaxy wrappers.
 Briefly, the `scater-create-qcmetric-ready-sce` tool takes a sample gene expression matrix (usually read-counts) and a cell annotation file, creates a [SingleCellExperiment](https://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) object and runs scater's `calculateQCMetrics` function (using other supplied files such as ERCC's and mitochondrial gene features).
 Various filter scripts are provided, along with some plotting functions for QC.

 ## Typical workflow

 1. Read in data with `scater-create-qcmetric-ready-sce`.
-2. Visualise it.\
+2. Visualise it.
    Take a look at the distribution of library sizes, expressed features and mitochondrial genes with `scater-plot-dist-scatter`.
-   Then look at the distibution of genes across cells with `scater-plot-exprs-freq`.

 3. Guided by the plots, filter the data with `scater-filter`.\
    You can either manually filter with user-defined parameters or use PCA to automatically removes outliers.
 4. Visualise data again to see how the filtering performed using `scater-plot-dist-scatter`.\
    Decide if you're happy with the data.
 If not, try increasing or decreasing the filtering parameters.
-5. Normalise data with `scater-normalize`.

 6. Investigate other confounding factors.\
    Plot the data (using PCA) and display various annotated properties of the cells using `scater-plot-pca`.